 It is still a work in process, but I’ve gotten significantly better at assessing a purchasing by asking myself if it is really something I’ll use.
 If I honestly believe it is something that will get used, then I make myself leave the store, continue my shopping and if I’m still thinking about it by the time I’m done shopping then I will most likely buy it.

 By giving myself time to think, most of the time, I’ll walk away from the “amazing deal.”
-Time really does make a difference with purchasing decisions.
+Time really does make a difference in purchasing decisions.

-Obviously your triggers are probably different then mine.
+Obviously, your triggers are probably different than mine.
 The trick is to find your triggers and actively work to combat them.

 So homework assignment for the day: